AguirreMetro/tap-search-google-search-console/README.md

 - GA4 can not properly track the search on the second search since the parameter 'q' reamins the same.

 # Solution:
-- The new search results should change the 'q' notthe hash.
+- The new search results should change the 'q' not the hash.

 Example:
 1. User searches on the snippet search entry field that is located on the navigation menu on any page, example search "parking"